Great Easter Egg Decorating Ideas

 You’ve probably already colored all your eggs and prepared your baskets and rented the bunny costume you’re going to make your husband wear on Saturday night to hide all the eggs.
 You know, just to keep the ‘magic’ in the holiday for the kids. (“For The Kids” = “It’s Been A Long Winter And This Would Be Really Funny.”)
 But we haven’t because I am lazy and a heathen.

 My brother dated a German exchange student in college and she showed us how her family decorated easter eggs.
 They didn’t hard boil them, they used a pinhole to blow out the insides of the eggs and then painted the outside with watercolors.
 I was never good with the watercolor, my eggs were covered in gray-ish blue blobs, but loved the delicate eggs we made using her technique.
-Family Fun suggests using decoupage (glue) to decorate your eggs with images from magazines, scrapbook paper or clip art.
-Even easier, for you last minuters: stickers!
+Decoupage eggs are a creative alternative.
+Martha suggests using wrapping paper, napkins or old print books to find designs for your eggs.

-Another great decorating idea are these Rubber Band Eggs.
+Another great decorating idea are these Masking Egg.
 Apparently it’s possible to wrap large rubber bands around a hard boiled egg covering it completely without breaking it.
 You then dip the eggs into the dye creating lovely patterns where the dye seeps under the rubber bands.
+You can also use stickers.
 I’m trying this on Saturday when we do our eggs and will report back on Tuesday.

 In school did you ever do the thing where you put white glue all over your hand, let it dry and then peel it away?
 This is why this technique appeals to me.
 You drizzle rubber cement on your egg, let it dry completely and dip it into your dye.
 Let dry again and remove the rubber cement.
 Is it just me or does everyone else have gloppy experiences with rubber cement?
 Maybe I need a brand new container.